Commonhold explained: What it is and what it means for leaseholders (2026 update)

 Under the government’s new proposals, here are the key features of how commonhold would work:

 • A Commonhold Community Statement, that defines the rights, responsibilities, and rules for all unit owners within a commonhold, will be used instead of a lease.
-Unlike leases which can vary, this is a set legal framework that cannot be altered.
+Unlike leases, which can vary, most of the CCS is standardised and specified in law.
+This makes it simpler for owners (and their conveyancers when buying and selling homes in commonhold buildings) to understand the obligations when moving from one flat to another.

-• Commonholders will also have the power to set local rules, such as whether or not you can keep pets.
+• Commonholders will also have the power to supplement the Commonhold Community Statement with local rules, such as whether or not you can keep pets.

-• Service charges will be replaced with a forward-looking budget.
+• Service charges will be replaced with commonhold contributions to shared costs; agreement on the annual budget must be secured by a vote.
 This means commonholders will have a say on how charges are set or contest them before the costs have been incurred.
 Commonholds may be divided into sections to reflect access to services or facilities, such as car parking or a gym.
 Only commonholders using/ with access to these facilities will pay for them.

-• There will be an alternative dispute resolution to resolve disputes.
+• There will be an alternative dispute resolution process.

 Join our mailing list now